Haim-Barilan/file-replacer/README.md

 ## Lazy approch
 If you don't want to build the solution you can grab the file-replacer.zip file from the [Releases](https://github.com/Haim-Barilan/file-replacer/releases) page.

-Uncompress the Zip file and run file-replacer.exe
+Uncompress file-replacer.zip and run file-replacer.exe